Existing Program Evaluation (EPE) Application Reviews

 • Scoring is also based on

-• the strength of the rationale for not conducting an RCT
+• the strength of the rationale for not conducting an RCT, and

 • the extent to which possible confounding variables (e.g., due to selection bias) are identified and can be controlled for and baseline equivalence among the groups can be determined.